technology-toolbox/website/content/blog/jjameson/2013/05/06/some-tips-for-managing-tfs-workspaces.md

 With this, I can quickly run as command to cloak all of the folders.
 However, notice the dollar signs at the beginning of each line.
-I'll need to trim those off when passing each folder to the <kbd>tf workfold /cloak</kbd> command:
+I'll need to trim those off when passing each folder to the `tf workfold /cloak` command:

 ```
 $tfFolders | foreach { tf workfold /cloak $_.Substring(1) }